gradyzhuo/EventStoreDB-Swift/Sources/KurrentDB/KurrentDB.docc/Getting started.md

 ## Creating an event

 In `Swift`, the payload in EventData conforms to the Codable protocol, which means you can use any type that can be encoded or decoded to `JSON`.

-> User-defined server-side projections require events to be serialized in JSON format.
+> Server-side projections: User-defined server-side projections require events to be serialized in JSON format.
+>
-> `KurrentDB` use JSON for serialization in the documentation examples.
+>`KurrentDB` use JSON for serialization in the documentation examples.

 ### Using a string as the payload
 ```swift